 In just 24 hours, the K-State family came together to achieve one philanthropic mission—to improve the financial futures of our students.
 Your gifts are already changing lives and setting the next generation of K-Staters on the path to financial success.
 Thank you!

 Even though All In for K-State 2023 is over, you can still support the needs of K-State students.
-Click here to make your gift any day of the year!
+In fact, you can make a gift online any day of the year.

 March 27, 2019

 1,436 gifts made